Combe Down: Amenities

-There is a private hospital, BMI Bath Clinic (part of BMI Healthcare), on Claverton Down Road, based at Longwood House the former home of the Mallet family of Mallet Antiques.
-Margaret Mary Mallett (1882 – 1959), who lived at Longwood House, and her daughters, Margaret Elizabeth Mallett (1905 – 1991) and Barbara Penelope Mallett Lock (1896 – 1978) donated 347 acres of land on Combe Down and Claverton Down including Rainbow Wood farm, Klondyke Copse, Fairy Wood and Bushey Norwood to the National Trust.
+There is a private hospital, Bath Clinic (owned by Circle Health Group) on Claverton Down Road, based at Longwood House, the former home of the Mallet family of Mallet Antiques.
+Margaret Mary Mallett (1882–1959), who lived at Longwood House, and her daughters Margaret Elizabeth Mallett (1905–1991) and Barbara Penelope Mallett Lock (1896–1978) donated 347 acres of land on Combe Down and Claverton Down including Rainbow Wood farm, Klondyke Copse, Fairy Wood and Bushey Norwood to the National Trust.
 Opposite the hospital is a 4-star hotel and health club, Combe Grove Manor, with 69 acre of gardens and woodland.

 A public open space (Firs Field) incorporates the village war memorial and a play area with children's play equipment.
 Three parcels of land make up the Firs Field open space, two of which are under the control of the local Council.
 The deeds state that the Firs Field is intended for the recreation of the residents of Combe Down in perpetuity.
 Firs Field was restored to meadowland status following the successful completion of the stone mine stabilisation works in 2010.
 A residents' group (The Friends of Firs Field) exists to ensure the appropriate representation of local residents' interests with regard to the management of the field.
 In 2015 Firs Field was granted "commemorative" status and designated an official Fields in Trust "Centenary Field".

-On 15 July 2014 the Ralph Allen CornerStone was opened.
+In July 2014, the Ralph Allen CornerStone was opened.
 It is run by a charity, the Combe Down Stone Legacy Trust, as a sustainable building and educational centre.
 The Combe Down Heritage Society has museum-standard secure archiving space in the basement where it catalogues and stores unique local heritage material, and which can be accessed by researchers.

 There are daily bus services to the village from Bath city centre.
 The privately owned Bath 'circular tour' bus passes the outskirts of the village and down Ralph Allen Drive on its route to the city centre.
-The Bath Circular bus (service number 20A) passes through Combe Down.
-It caters for students travelling to the University of Bath and Bath Spa University.
+The Bath Circular bus passes through Combe Down and caters for students travelling to the University of Bath and Bath Spa University.